alacritty/alacritty/README.md

 Alacritty is the fastest terminal emulator in existence.
 Using the GPU for rendering enables optimizations that simply aren't possible in other emulators.
-Alacritty currently supports FreeBSD, Linux and macOS.
+Alacritty currently supports FreeBSD, Linux, and macOS.
 Windows support is planned before the 1.0 release.

 <p align="center">